A Man for All Seasons (Better to be right with God, than approved by the King.)

 Amazing Grace (A good movie about a great subject.)

-Becket (One of the most powerful confrontation scenes in film, Bishop Becket standing on the authority of the Church against the power of a King.)
+Becket (One of the most powerful confrontation scenes in film, Archbishop Becket standing on the authority of the Church against the power of an out-of-control King.)

-Ben-Hur (Bitterness makes you like the person with whom you are offended and angry.)
+Ben-Hur (Bitterness makes you like the person with whom you are offended.)

 Children of Men (Watch the edited for television version.
-A profoundly powerful, pro-life film set in a world of chaos.)
+A profoundly powerful, pro-life film set in a chaotic, post-apocalyptic world.)

 The Godfather: Parts One and Two (You reap what you sow & everything is personal, even business.)